PostHog/posthog.com/contents/blog/recommended-reading.md

 If there’s one person whose book recommendations are really worth listening to, then it’s Charles.
 Not only is he the leader of both our Operations and Marketing teams — he’s _also_ the founder of our internal book club.

-“I like The Messy Middle because, as the title suggests, it covers the really important interim period for startups that are starting to scale,” says Charles.
-“Most startup type books cover either the very beginning when you’re validating your idea, or the later stages when you are 50+ people.
+**Charles' review:** “I like The Messy Middle because, as the title suggests, it covers the really important interim period for startups that are starting to scale.
+Most startup type books cover either the very beginning when you’re validating your idea, or the later stages when you are 50+ people.
 This book is full of specific, actionable advice for the time in between those stages.”

 > **Putting it into practice:** When it comes to ops, there’s no silver bullet.
 Instead, [you need a whole toolkit](/blog/startup-ops-toolkit) to help you solve messy problems!